Test Ton Verre® anti-GHB and Ketamine bracelets and cards: the discreet and powerful weapon against date rape drugs

 - Distribution by associations, student unions, town halls, or youth services

-Overall prevention: bracelets and cards should ideally be combined with clear messages: do not leave your drink unattended, stay in groups, alert quickly if in doubt, train teams, and plan a support protocol for victims.
+Overall prevention: bracelets and cards should ideally be combined with clear messages: do not leave your glass unattended, stay in groups, alert quickly if in doubt, train teams, and plan a support protocol for victims.

 Instructions: testing a drink with a card or bracelet

-The use should remain simple, clear, and quick.
+Use should remain simple, clear, and quick.
 To avoid errors, it is recommended to read the instructions provided with the product before any distribution or use in the field.

 Usage steps

-- Store the device in good conditions before use
+- Store the device properly before use

 - Place a drop of the drink on the reactive area